STEM-Enable/bookdownOrClavertondown/docs/index.md

   * [EPub3 with MathML](https://docs.mathjax.org/en/v2.7-latest/misc/epub.html)
 * Equality Act 2010
   * Authors may need to provide additional formats to meet the needs of a specific student
+  * Not all screenreaders or other assistive technology can read all accessible formats e.g. you may need to produce Word on request even if you decide not to provide this to meet the Public Sector Boddies act.

 # Formats and transforms